Complaint? Let us know

 Complaint Review - Step 3

 If you have been through the formal complaint process at Step 2 of the Complaints Procedure and you are still not happy with the outcome, you can ask for the Joint Complaints Panel to review your complaint.
-The Joint Complaints Panel is made up of three people nominated by the Executive Boards of the BBF, the BSF and BSUK.
+The Joint Complaints Panel is made up of three people nominated by the Executive Boards of the British Baseball Federation, the British Softball Federation and BaseballSoftballUK.

 The Joint Complaints Panel will write to you within ten working days to let you know: